Collection Development Policy

-The primary goal of the materials to be collected is to support the curriculum.
-Other materials may be added to the collection after this goal has been met.
-The library collects both print and electronic copies of books and journals depending upon availability and cost.
-Some materials are better suited to electronic formats (e.g. encyclopedias), but many others are either not available in non-print formats or more appropriate for print formats (e.g. art monographs), so the library will continue to collect print materials.
-In the case of journals and reference materials, electronic access is favored when available.
-The library collects non-book media supported by current technologies (e.g. DVD and CD formats) and is actively working to phase out media supported by fading technologies (e.g. VHS tapes.)
-The materials that the library collects are complementary to the materials used for classroom instruction.
+The primary goal of the resources to be collected is to support the curriculum.
+Other resources may be added to the collection after this goal has been met.
+The library currently collects electronic copies of books and journals depending upon availability and cost.
+When possible, the library selects concurrent, multi user licenses for ebooks.
+Some items may be purchased as single user ebooks due to publisher availability, cost, and currency of the content to meet curricular needs.
+The resources that the library collects are complementary to the resources used for classroom instruction.
 Textbooks, instructional non-book media, workbooks, and consumable materials are outside the scope of the library’s collection.
-The library cannot assume administrative or departmental responsibilities for providing classroom instructional resources for the teaching faculty because such demands would preempt funds meant to develop the library’s material collection.
-Such equipment and materials are most appropriately requested of department chairs, academic dean, or campus administrators.
+The library cannot assume administrative or departmental responsibilities for providing classroom instructional resources for the teaching faculty because such demands would preempt funds meant to develop the library’s collection.
+Such equipment and resources are most appropriately requested of department chairs, academic dean, or campus administrators.

 Selection criteria vary across disciplines.
 Subject-specific criteria can be found in the collection development policy statement by discipline.
-General considerations for the selection of monographs include:
+General considerations for the selection of ebooks include:

 - Appropriateness – Should support the curricular needs of the students and faculty

-- Level – Should be written for an undergraduate community
+- Level – Should be written primarily for an undergraduate community and additional resources written to support graduate programs

 - Currency and accuracy of the information